OUNAVCON/RT-Thread-LVGL/README.md

    ![alt](./images/tutorial-23.png)
    3. So I will select the one highlighted below.
    ![alt](./images/tutorial-24.png)
-   **NOTE: This is not the exact processor that we will use the one shows in the selection list is MIMXRT1062xxxxA and the board I am using is a MIMXRT1062xxxxB.
+   **NOTE: This is not the exact processor that we will use.
+The one in the selection list is a MIMXRT1062xxxxA and the board I am using is a MIMXRT1062xxxxB.
 For this example though, this isn’t an issue.
 You will need to verify that everything works for YOUR particular application.
    4. I want a single page to add a couple of gauges so I will select the template below.
    ![alt](./images/tutorial-25.png)
    5. This will bring up a summary screen with a few key final selections.